 Work Across Borders

-The International Policy and Management specialization builds on the broader values and mission of NYU Wagner to train outstanding public service professionals.
-PNP students may elect to follow the International Policy and Management specialization and may choose to concentrate or combine area-specific tracks in International Public Finance, International Public Management, International Public Policy, International Health or International Urban Planning.
+The International Policy and Management specialization enables students to develop area-specific breadth and depth by clustering elective tracks in International Public Finance, International Public Management, International Public Policy, International Health or International Urban Planning.

-Students must also complete at least 8 credits from the following courses.
-(NOTE: Courses are clustered by general topic area for organizational purposes only; you may choose to take courses across clusters.)
+Students must also complete at least 6 credits from the following courses.
+(Courses are clustered by general topic area for organizational purposes only; students may take courses across clusters.)